Przemkovnik/WdPAI/README.md

     try to refresh the website.

     !!!Now, you can start to use and explore application.
-Feel free.!!!
+Feel free!!!

 ## QUIT